 - Conduct a Lighting Inventory Study Proper lighting provides added protection to walkers at night.
 Not only will they be able to see where they are going, but also passing vehicles will be able to see them before it is too late.
 A properly lit street gives travelers an early alert to potential dangerous individuals or situations (a person hiding, a physical barrier, a pothole or cracked sidewalk, etc.). - Lighting should be angled to avoid casting a glare or causing disturbance to adjacent homes, and allow walkers to recognize others from a minimum of 25' away. - Marked Crosswalks A clearly defined walking zone helps to alert drivers they are entering a zone where pedestrians and bicyclist has priority and they will have to reduce speed.
 There are no notable crosswalks within the study area.
 Residents should work with staff to identify priority locations that should have crosswalks, such as at the entryway to Pride Park on Sixth Street.
-The community should sponsor a public art contest, seeking quality graphic designs for key crosswalk locations including the priority crosswalk locations identified in the Mobility Chapter. - Property Pride Fix-Up Day- As described in the Housing Chapter, property cleanup and clearing activities will consist of focusing efforts on areas that present the most risk of personal safety, particularly to children walking to and from - school.
-Such work should be coordinated with the City's Public Service Department to schedule a yard debris pickup or the community may choose to acquire to rent a wood chipper.
-Branches can be made into tree mulch for gardens. - Native vegetative landscaping To provide clear and unobstructed views, shrubs on private property should be no higher than 36" high and trees up 7' from the ground.
-A recommended list of preferred vegetation suitable for the soils of the area should be developed and available for the public.
-The Clemson Cooperative Extension provides a list of Landscape plants, lawns, vegetables, fruit and nuts that are suitable for the Hartsville area.
+The community should sponsor a public art contest, seeking quality graphic designs for key crosswalk locations including the priority crosswalk locations identified in the Mobility Chapter. - Property Pride Fix-Up Day- As described in the Housing Chapter, property cleanup and clearing activities will consist of focusing efforts on areas that present the most risk of personal safety, particularly to children walking to and from school.
+Such work should be coordinated with the City's Public Service Department to schedule a be made into tree mulch for gardens.